chelseymachin/commander-party-api/README.md

 # Commander Party API 🧙‍♂️

 A Flask-based API for analyzing Magic: The Gathering Commander (EDH) decks.
-This project uses the [Scryfall API](https://scryfall.com/docs/api) to fetch card data and provides a detailed breakdown of a deck’s structure, including ramp, interaction, card draw, recursion, tribal synergy, and commander identity.
+This project uses the [Scryfall API](https://scryfall.com/docs/api) and the [Commander Spellbook API](https://github.com/SpaceCowMedia/commander-spellbook-backend) to fetch card data and provides a detailed breakdown of a deck’s structure, including ramp, interaction, card draw, recursion, tribal synergy, and commander identity.

 Can be hit live at the following url: 'https://commander-party-api-production.up.railway.app'